Using Gertrude

 The way filter suspensions work is similar (although simpler) than unlock requests.

-1. one of your users submits a "suspend filter request" from the Gertrude macOS app.
+- one of your children submits a "suspend filter request" from the Gertrude macOS app.

-2. you (the admin) receive a notification via text message, email, or Slack
+- you (the parent) receive a notification via text message, email, or Slack

-To request that the filter be disabled, the user begins by clicking the "Disable filter temporarily..." option in the Gertrude menu dropdown.
+To request that the filter be disabled, the child begins by clicking the "Disable filter temporarily..." option in the Gertrude menu dropdown.

-Once submitted (provided you've configured an admin notification in your profile screen), you'll receive an email, text or Slack letting you know that your user is requesting a filter suspension.
+Once submitted (provided you've configured a notification in your settings screen), you'll receive an email, text or Slack letting you know that your child is requesting a filter suspension.
 You can grant or deny the request, and if desired, also change the amount of time requested.

-If you elected to enable monitoring of your user, you will be able to review your users activity from within the Gertrude web admin.
+If you elected to enable monitoring of your child, you will be able to review your child's activity from within the Gertrude parents website.
 If you enabled key logging and screenshots as recommended in the beginning of this tutorial as recommended, you should already have a few items that you can review.
-To see how this works, login to your Gertrude web admin account and go to the users screen and select the activity link from the user you created.
+To see how this works, login to the Gertrude parents website and go to the children screen and select the activity link from the child you added.

 Approving an item is essentially the same thing as deleting it.
 The idea is that an "approved" item does not need to be seen again.
 It's rare that you'll actually approve items individually—you'll notice when you have large amounts of items to review, that Gertrude gives you the option to approve them in chunks of one hundred at a time, and also you can approve an entire day at once at the bottom of the screen.

-The Gertrude app helps you protect your kids online with strict internet filtering that you can manage from your own computer or phone, plus remote monitoring of screenshots and keystrokes. $5/mo, with a 60 day free trial.
+The Gertrude mac app helps you protect your kids online with strict internet filtering that you can manage from your own computer or phone, plus remote monitoring of screenshots and keylogging. $5/mo, with a 60 day free trial.